 Different types of light filtering window treatments include sheer shades, horizontal blinds, solar roller shades & screens, woven woods, cellular shades, and some Roman shades.
 If you are keen on the cellular shades, they are available with either filtering or room-darkening fabric as well.

 Room Darkening Shades & Drapes

-If you are looking for something a little more subtle than blackout curtains there are many options to help darken your room enough for a good nights’ sleep or to watch a movie.
-Room darkening shades (and blinds) are most commonly used for bedrooms or living areas where light control is important, and are typically a safer option to blackout curtains & shades because the halo of ambient light from the sides of the shades provide enough light to help you see your surroundings when navigating around the dark room.
+If you are looking for something a little more subtle than blackout curtains there are many options to help darken your room enough for a good nights’ sleep or watch a movie.
+Room darkening shades (and blinds) are most commonly used for bedrooms or living areas where light control is essential and are typically a safer option to blackout curtains & shades because the halo of ambient light from the sides of the shades provide enough light to help you see your surroundings when navigating around the dark room.